WebOrigami/docs/src/content/concepts/hello.md

 ## Tree scope is hierarchical

-Origami resolves a reference like `name` by walking from the location of the reference towards the tree's root (left, in these diagrams).
+Origami resolves a reference like `name` by searching from the location of the reference towards the tree's root (left, in these diagrams).
 As soon as Origami finds a matching key, it uses that value.

-We can see tree scope in action by adding a level to our little tree so that the index page is available at `about/index.html`:
+We can observe tree scope in action by adding a level to our little tree, making the index page available at `about/index.html`:

 ```
 {